 During the course of one year, a student will create four journals for four different modules.
-Students take the journals home at the end of each quarter.
-Students love to show them off to their parents and keep them as a record of what they learned.
+Students take the journals home at the end of each quarter—they love to show them off to their parents and keep them as a record of what they learned.

-Students create a variety of content types for their journals –– from written reflections to maps and diagrams –– in response to teacher prompts and open-ended questions.
-Below are the essential elements of the journal project:
+Students create a variety of content types for their journals––from written reflections to maps and diagrams––in response to teacher prompts and open-ended questions.
+Each journal project has several essential elements.

-Blank journals: At the beginning of each module, teachers hand out a blank journal to each student.
+Blank journal: At the beginning of each module, teachers hand out a blank journal to each student.

-Table of contents: The table of contents is teacher created and lists from 25 to 28 lessons for that module.
+Table of contents: The table of contents is teacher-created and lists 25 to 28 lessons for that module.
 Students paste the table of contents into their journals on Day 1 of the module.

-Content: A travel journal has a variety of content including graphic organizers, reflection pieces, timelines, charts, diagrams, vocabulary, pictures, maps, and all kinds of writing.
+Content: A travel journal has a variety of content, including graphic organizers, reflection pieces, timelines, charts, diagrams, vocabulary, pictures, maps, and all kinds of writing.
 Often teachers deliver a lesson and then offer some kind of prompt that students respond to.
-Each student writes a piece, the teacher helps the student edit the piece, and the final piece gets published in the travel journal as a record of the student’s work.
+Each student writes a response, and the teacher helps the student edit it.
+The final version gets published in the travel journal as a record of the student’s work.